Lead Management

 Purpose

-Use lead management to centralize, manage, and track business opportunities generated through different types of contact between a customer and a brand.
-The main objective is to ensure that every relevant interaction through digital channels, voice, chat, campaigns, etc. is recorded and treated consistently as a lead.
-This approach provides a complete view of the customer's journey and helps avoid missed opportunities.
-You can track the entire lifecycle of a lead, from creation to closure, and identify whether it was converted.
+Use lead management to centralize, manage, and track business opportunities generated through every type of customer interaction.
+The main objective is to ensure that every relevant interaction through digital channels, voice, chat, campaigns, and offline touchpoints is recorded and treated consistently as a lead.
+This approach provides a complete view of the customer journey and helps avoid missed opportunities.
+You can track the full lifecycle of a lead, from creation to closure, and identify whether it was converted.

 How it works